dd010101/vyos-jenkins/readme.md

 I recommend debian and dedicated virtual machine for security purposes.
-Since this setup isn't isolating the build from the host and in theory Jenkins can compromise your build host if you execute some malicious build so don't share the os with anything else.
-This isn't the ideal setup - this is just quick and dirty.
+Since this setup isn't isolating the build from the host and in theory Jenkins can compromise your build host if you execute some malicious build so don't share the OS with anything else.
+This isn't the ideal setup - this guides describes the simple way not the ideal or proper way.

-I use bullseye virtualbox VM on my desktop PC.
-Bookworm should work as well.
-Some builds are RAM heavy and I did see OOM crashes if I had 4GB RAM so make sure you have 8GB and enough swap (match RAM size) space to avoid any possible of OOM related issues.
-You will also build some vast packages so fast CPU is good idea because you may need to recompile kernel multiple times for debugging purposes.
+8GB RAM, 100GB HDD and appropriate CPU should be enough.
+Some builds are big and thus for debugging purposes it would be good to have fast CPU - so you don't need to wait as much.
+It's not bad idea to make 8GB swap just to make be sure there will not be OOM situation.
+It's known that some builds are memory hogs and will fail with 4GB total memory due to OOM.

 I assume single shared host for Jenkins and x86 node (Built-In Node).
 I also assume the SSH host for reprepro repositories is the same as the Jenkins host.
 Not recommended, but it's the simple way to get experimental